KlausPopp/Moddy/docs/detailed/coresim.rst

 ==================

 Sometimes it is useful to watch the value of variables and how they are changing during simulation.
 Tell Moddy which variables to watch.
-You do this by calling the :meth:`~.simPart.newVarWatcher` method of a moddy part:
+You do this by calling the :meth:`~.SimPart.new_var_watcher` method of a moddy part:

 .. code-block:: python